apacblocks/apacblocks.org/index.md

 ### Token

-The organisation shall have an associated shitcoin which will be initially distributed at the Genesis event ([Launch Party](https://www.eventbrite.com/e/apac-blockchain-association-launch-party-tickets-70731219983)).
+The organisation shall have an associated shitcoin.
+Tokens are provided to new members upon joining.
 Protocol rules for this token (such as inflation rate etc) are decided programmatically by on-chain voting.

 ### FAQ